 Please indicate your adress on the transfer form if you wish to receive a receipt for your donation.

 We are a small group of doctors and other NGO’s supporting refugees during their stay outside their native countries.
-We have helped in Greece, Turkey, Serbia, Irak and the refugees from Myan Mar in Bangla Desh.
+We have helped in Greece, Turkey, Serbia, Irak, Lebanon and the refugees from Myan Mar in Bangla Desh.
 We provide for medical aid and – with the help of our international and local friends and helpers – for general supplies that are vital and bring relief as well as for education.
 In particular, we support the self-organization of those who are placed under disability to facilitate a life in dignity.

 Avicenna supports people who are held up or decide to remain in regions of crisis by voluntary choice.
 We provide for medical aid and – with the help of our local friends and helpers – for general supplies that are vital and bring relief.
 In particular, we support the self-organization of those who are placed under disability, thus bereft of their human dignity.